mfinelli/rgx/DESIGN.md

 ### Activation

 `m` in the nav layer toggles between match and replace mode.
-In replace mode a replacement input field appears above the results pane.
+In replace mode a replacement input field appears between the pattern and test input fields — the layout reads top-to-bottom as a transformation pipeline: pattern → replacement → input → output.
 Default is always match mode regardless of engine.

 ### sed and grep